-The first of God’s commandments to man is ‘be fruitful and multiply.’
+The first of G-d’s commandments to man is to ‘be fruitful and multiply.’
 Jews are therefore obligated to marry to fulfil this commandment.

 The bride and groom wear white, symbolizing purity.
-The bride is veiled, a tradition which recalls the occasion when Rebecca covered herself with a veil as Isaac approached her for the first time.
+The bride is veiled, a tradition that recalls the occasion when Rebecca covered herself with a veil as Isaac approached her for the first time.

-The Jewish marriage contract, ketubah, is written in Aramaic and dates from the first century CE.
-The marriage ceremony takes place under a huppah, a canopy supported by four poles., which symbolizes the tents of the ancient Hebrews and the home which the bride and groom will establish.
+The Jewish marriage contract, or ketubah, is written in Aramaic and dates from the first century CE.
+The marriage ceremony takes place under a huppah, a canopy supported by four poles, which symbolizes the tents of the ancient Hebrews and the home the bride and groom will establish.

 The end of the wedding is marked by the breaking of glass, a symbol of the destruction of the Temple in Jerusalem, the losses suffered by the Jewish people, and the need for repair of the whole world.
 Although the broken glass is a reminder of sorrow, it also symbolizes hope for a future free of all violence.